lopuhin/kaggle-kuzushiji-2019/README.rst

-Overall many more improvements are possible here: using mmdetection, better models, pre-training on COCO, blending predictions from different folds for submission, separate model to discard out-of-page symbols, etc.
+Overall many more improvements are possible here: using mmdetection, better models, pre-training on COCO, blending predictions from different folds for submission, TTA, separate model to discard out-of-page symbols, etc.
 Still it seemed that classification was more important.

-See kuzushiji.segment, which is based on torchvision detection reference, and kuzushiji.segment.dataset for the dataset.
+See ``kuzushiji.segment``, which is based on torchvision detection reference, and ``kuzushiji.segment.dataset`` for the dataset.

 Classification
 --------------